ElinaFF/PICO/index.md

   <details>
   <summary> C. Manual installation</summary>

- If you chose to install manually the Metabodashboard, considering you already cloned the git, you have to create a conda environement and install all the packages in the requirements.txt file.
+ If you chose to manually install MeDIC, considering you already cloned the git, you have to create a conda environment and install all the packages in the requirements.txt file.
 </details>

 ___

 ## Metabodashboard launcher options

-Thoses commands are optionals but may help you to use the launcher in an easier way.
+Those commands are optionals but may help you to use the launcher in an easier way.
-They can be combine or use indepedently.
+They can be combined or use independently.

-### 1. Use an environnement you already have
+### 1. Use an environment you already have
- - The content of the metadashboard envrionment can be installed in another environment, if you don't want to create a new one, with the command : <a href="#note2">**</a>
+ - The content of MeDIC environment can be installed in another environment, if you don't want to create a new one, with the command : <a href="#note2">**</a>
   ```
     python launcher.py --environment <environment_name>
     python launcher.py -e <environment_name>
   ```
-  <h5 id="note2"> ** It is recommanded not to create the metadashboard environment into another environment as it may causes problems.</h5>
+  <h5 id="note2"> ** It is recommended not to create MeDIC environment into another environment as it may cause problems.</h5>

-### 2. Fast launch for every day use
+### 2. Fast launch for everyday use
- - The Metabodashboard can be launch faster without any verifications of the environment with the command :
+ - MeDIC can be launch faster without any verifications of the environment with the command :
   ```
     python launcher.py --no-check
     python launcher.py -c
   ```

-### 3. Installing the Metabodashboard for later use
+### 3. Installing MeDIC for later use
-  - The Metabodashboard can be installed without launching it at the end with the command :
+  - MeDIC can be installed without launching it at the end with the command :
   ```
     python launcher.py --no-launch
     python launcher.py -l
   ```

 ### 4. Update the Matabodashboard to the latest version
-  - The Metabodashboard can be updated with the command :
+  - MeDIC can be updated with the command :
   ```
     python launcher.py --update
     python launcher.py -u
   ```
-  Note: This will verify the environnement and download pakcages if necessary, it also won't start the Metabodashboard.
+  Note: This will verify the environment and download packages if necessary, it also won't start MeDIC.

 # 2. Utilization
 > [Go back to index](#index)

 ## Saving file
 Before explaining the interface, lets see how the experiments are saved and shareable.
-To allow a better modularity of the experiments, the three major steps of the Metabodashboard are saved independently into a file after each step.
+To allow a better modularity of the experiments, the three major steps of MeDIC are saved independently into a file after each step.
 Moreover, the data and metadata are only saved in local repository, not in the saving file, which allow the sharing of the file to outside collaborators.
-To continue an experiments and/or visualize its results, the Metabodashboard offers the possibility to load a saving file in the first tab (Home).
-However, to prevent any problem between a local data saving and a potentiel different saving file, a hashing process takes place to compare the file being loaded and the local dumps of data.
+To continue an experiments and/or visualize its results, MeDIC offers the possibility to load a saving file in the first tab (Home).
+However, to prevent any problem between a local data saving and a potential different saving file, a hashing process takes place to compare the file being loaded and the local dumps of data.
 To get more details on the hashing process see this resource (LIEN).

-Welcome into the MetaboDashboard!
+Welcome into MeDIC!

-The following sections will resume how to run a experiment and explore each parameters you can set.
+The following sections will resume how to run an experiment and explore each parameter you can set.

 >The image in Home tab give a great insight of how the pipeline works.
 >